schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 To effectively quantify the performance of a chromatographic process, it is crucial to calculate KPIs such as purity or recovery yield from the chromatograms.
 As highlighted in {numref}`chapter %s <kpi>`, the key information for assessing the separation performance of a chromatographic process is derived from the amounts of target components in the collected product fractions.
 For this purpose, the {mod}`~CADETProcess.fractionation` module provides the {class}`~CADETProcess.fractionation.Fractionator` class.
-Moreover, a method for the automatic determination (or optimization?) of fractionation times is included in the software.
+Moreover, a method for the automatic determination (or optimization? @TODO) of fractionation times is included in the software.

 ### Fractionator